-True Positive (TP): This is when our model says an apple is fresh and that apple is actually fresh.
+True Positive (TP): This is when our model says an apple is fresh and that the apple is actually fresh.

-True Negative (TN): This is when our model says an apple is old and that apple is actually old.
+True Negative (TN): This is when our model says an apple is old and that the apple is actually old.

 False Positive (FP): This is when our machine learning model says an apple is fresh, but in reality, that apple is old.
 This case is popularly known as Type I Error.